proact-de/fio-debian/HOWTO.rst

 .. option:: std_redirect=bool : [exec]

 	If set, stdout and stderr streams are redirected to files named from the job name.
 Default is true.

+.. option:: xnvme_async=str : [xnvme]

+	Select the xnvme async command interface.
+This can take these values.

+	**emu**
+		This is default and use to emulate asynchronous I/O by using a single thread to create a queue pair on top of a synchronous I/O interface using the NVMe driver IOCTL.
+	**thrpool**
+		Emulate an asynchronous I/O interface with a pool of userspace threads on top of a synchronous I/O interface using the NVMe driver IOCTL.
+By default four threads are used.
+	**io_uring**
+		Linux native asynchronous I/O interface which supports both direct and buffered I/O.
+	**io_uring_cmd**
+		Fast Linux native asynchronous I/O interface for NVMe pass through commands.
+This only works with NVMe character device (/dev/ngXnY).
+	**libaio**
+		Use Linux aio for Asynchronous I/O.
+	**posix**
+		Use the posix asynchronous I/O interface to perform one or more I/O operations asynchronously.
+	**nil**
+		Do not transfer any data; just pretend to.
+This is mainly used for introspective performance evaluation.

+.. option:: xnvme_sync=str : [xnvme]

+	Select the xnvme synchronous command interface.
+This can take these values.

+	**nvme**
+		This is default and uses Linux NVMe Driver ioctl() for synchronous I/O.
+	**psync**
+		This supports regular as well as vectored pread() and pwrite() commands.
+	**block**
+		This is the same as psync except that it also supports zone management commands using Linux block layer IOCTLs.

+.. option:: xnvme_admin=str : [xnvme]

+	Select the xnvme admin command interface.
+This can take these values.

+	**nvme**
+		This is default and uses linux NVMe Driver ioctl() for admin commands.
+	**block**
+		Use Linux Block Layer ioctl() and sysfs for admin commands.

+.. option:: xnvme_dev_nsid=int : [xnvme]

+	xnvme namespace identifier for userspace NVMe driver, such as SPDK.

+.. option:: xnvme_iovec=int : [xnvme]

+	If this option is set. xnvme will use vectored read/write commands.

 I/O depth
 ~~~~~~~~~